axelerant/testimonials-widget/README.md

 * You can clone the GitHub repository: https://github.com/michael-cannon/testimonials-widget.git
 * Download it directly as a ZIP file: https://github.com/michael-cannon/testimonials-widget/archive/master.zip

-This will download the latest development version of Testimonials by Michael Cannon.
+This will download the latest development version of Testimonials by Aihrus.
 While this version is usually stable, it is not recommended for use in a production environment.

 ## Bugs